In this guide · 14 sections

 Getting There

-Accra's traffic can be challenging, so planning your transportation is key.
-Ride-sharing apps like Uber and Bolt are widely available, reliable, and generally safe.
-They offer a discreet way to travel to and from venues.
-Always confirm your driver's details before entering the vehicle.
-If you're staying at a hotel, taxis arranged through the hotel can also be a good option, though often more expensive.
+Accra's traffic is tough, so plan your transportation.
+Ride-sharing apps like Uber and Bolt are available, reliable, and usually safe.
+They offer a discreet way to get to and from venues.
+Always confirm your driver's details before you get in.
+If you're at a hotel, taxis arranged through them can work, but they're often more expensive.

 Dress Code

 Accra's nightlife is generally stylish but relaxed.
-For most clubs and lounges, smart casual attire is appropriate.
+Smart casual is right for most clubs and lounges.
 Think trendy jeans, stylish tops, dresses, or collared shirts.
-Avoid overly revealing clothing, as this might attract unwanted attention.
-Comfort is also important, especially if you plan on dancing.
+Don't wear overly revealing clothing; it might attract unwanted attention.
+Comfort matters, especially if you plan to dance.

 Ages

 The legal drinking age in Ghana is 18.
-Most clubs and lounges will enforce this, and it's advisable to carry a valid form of identification (passport or driver's license) as you may be asked to show it at the entrance.
-Some more upscale venues might have a slightly older clientele, but generally, the scene caters to young adults and those in their early to mid-30s.
+Most clubs and lounges enforce this.
+Carry a valid ID (passport or driver's license); you might be asked to show it.
+Some upscale venues might have an older crowd, but generally, the scene is for young adults and those in their early to mid-30s.

 Safety

-Safety is the paramount concern for any LGBTQ+ traveler in Accra.
-Ghana criminalizes same-sex activity, with penalties including imprisonment.
-This means that open displays of same-sex affection, public declarations of identity, or seeking out explicitly gay venues can carry severe risks.
+Safety is the most important thing for any LGBTQ+ traveler in Accra.
+Ghana criminalizes same-sex activity, with prison sentences.
+This means open displays of same-sex affection, public declarations of identity, or seeking explicitly gay venues can be very risky.
 Here are critical safety tips:

-- Discretion is Key: Always maintain a low profile.
-Avoid any public displays of affection or discussions about your sexual orientation in public spaces.
+- Discretion is Key: Keep a low profile.
+Don't show public displays of affection or talk about your sexual orientation in public.

-- Be Aware of Your Surroundings: Always be alert to who is around you.
-Trust your instincts.
-If a situation feels uncomfortable or unsafe, leave immediately.
+- Be Aware: Always know who's around you.
+Trust your gut.
+If a situation feels uncomfortable or unsafe, leave.

-- Travel in Groups: Whenever possible, go out with trusted friends.
-There is safety in numbers.
+- Travel in Groups: Go out with trusted friends if you can.
+There's safety in numbers.

-- Limit Alcohol Intake: While enjoying the nightlife, be mindful of your alcohol consumption.
-Excessive drinking can impair judgment and make you more vulnerable.
+- Limit Alcohol: Enjoy the nightlife, but watch your drinking.
+Too much alcohol can affect your judgment and make you vulnerable.

-- Secure Communications: Be cautious about what you share online or through messaging apps.
-Assume that any digital communication could potentially be compromised.
+- Secure Communications: Be careful what you share online or through messaging apps.
+Assume any digital communication could be seen by others.

-- Inform Someone: Let a trusted friend or family member know your whereabouts and your expected return time.
+- Inform Someone: Tell a trusted friend or family member where you are and when you expect to be back.

-- Emergency Contacts: Have local emergency numbers saved in your phone, and know how to contact your embassy or consulate if needed.
+- Emergency Contacts: Have local emergency numbers saved.
+Know how to contact your embassy or consulate.

-- Connect with Locals Discreetly: If you wish to connect with the local LGBTQ+ community, do so through trusted, private channels and always prioritize meeting in safe, private spaces rather than public venues, especially initially.
+- Connect with Locals Discreetly: If you want to meet the local LGBTQ+ community, do it through trusted, private channels.
+Always prioritize meeting in safe, private spaces, especially at first.

-- Stay Informed: Keep up-to-date with local news and advisories for travelers to Ghana.
+- Stay Informed: Keep up with local news and travel advisories for Ghana.

-While Accra's nightlife is vibrant and offers a unique cultural experience, for LGBTQ+ travelers, it requires an elevated level of awareness and caution.
-By prioritizing safety and discretion, visitors can navigate the city's social scene responsibly.
+Accra's nightlife is energetic and offers a unique cultural experience.
+But for LGBTQ+ travelers, it needs heightened awareness and caution.
+By prioritizing safety and discretion, you can navigate the city's social scene responsibly.